Menu

 RDU Quarry Permit Denial & Appeal

-In July, the Umstead Coalition submitted a lawsuit to reinstate the 50-year Sunset Clause on the existing Wake Stone Triangle Quarry and to restore undisturbed buffers promised to protect Umstead State Park.
-If the Sunset Clause is restored, RDU Quarry cannot happen.
-Wake Stone has filed motions to delay our trial.
-Read more details here.
+In July 2022, after DEQ continued to "evaluate" the Umstead Coalition’s request to reinstate the Sunset Clause with no action, the Umstead Coalition filed a lawsuit to reinstate the 50-year Sunset Clause on the existing Wake Stone Triangle Quarry and restore the undisturbed buffers promised to protect Umstead State Park.
+If the Sunset Clause is restored, the RDU Quarry would not be feasible.

 New Mountain Bike & Pedestrian Park at RDU